xTheBHox/15418-f18-nonogram/README.md

 ``10 1 1 |.|.|X|X|X|X|X|X|.|.|.|.|.|.|.|.|``

 This can be derived since the last two single shaded cells must have two unshaded cells before them, which restricts the first contiguous 10-region to within the first 12 cells.
 Thus, the 3rd to the 10th cell in the row will definitely be shaded as part of the 10-region.
-Howveer, we cannot make any other conclusions about the rest of the cells in the row without looking at the rest of the puzzle.
+However, we cannot make any other conclusions about the rest of the cells in the row without looking at the rest of the puzzle.

 Another example row is given below:

 ``2 4 |.|.|.|.|.|.|.|.|.|.|.|.|.|.|.|.|``

-We cannot determine any shading by looking at this row in isolation, since the possible positions of both the 2- and 4-region do not all interesct at any cells.
+We cannot determine any shading by looking at this row in isolation, since the possible positions of both the 2- and 4-region do not all intersect at any cells.
 However, if we determine from other parts of the puzzle that the 3rd cell is shaded,

 ``2 4 |.|.|X|.|.|.|.|.|.|.|.|.|.|.|.|.|``